fatemeshafiee/closed-loop-nwdaf/README.md

   **Start here** to run the system end to end.

 > **Release status.** Public here: the UPF Event Exposure Service (usage and volume measurements),
-> the NWDAF analytics engines, the model provisioning service, and the SMF-based mitigation loop.
+> the NWDAF **bot-detection** engine and its analytics, the model provisioning service, and the
-> Implemented and evaluated in the papers but not yet released: the UPF QoS monitoring reports and
+> SMF-based mitigation loop.
+Implemented and evaluated in the papers but not yet released: the UPF
+> QoS monitoring reports, the final **congestion-estimation** engine, and the PCF-based rate
-> the PCF-based rate adaptation from the ITU J-FET paper.
+> adaptation from the ITU J-FET paper.

 ## Getting started